mhindery/mh-structlog/README.md

 logging.setup()
 ```

 This will work out of the box with sane defaults: it logs to stdout in a pretty colored output when running in an interactive terminal, else it defaults to producing json output.
-See the section below for information on the arguments to this method.
+See the next section for information on the arguments to this method.

-## Setup options
+### Configuration options

 For a setup which logs everything to the console in a pretty (colored) output, simply do: